mikaelho/tinysync/README.md

     >>> other_device = track({}, 'tinysync_demo', persist=CouchDB)
     >>> other_device.one.data = 'second version'

-Now if I try to update the same bit, I will have no impact, going about with my outdated data:
+Now if I try to update the same bit, I will have no impact, going about with my outdated data.
+I will first set up a callback to changes due to remote changes.

+    >>> my_device_handler = handler(my_device)
+    >>> def conflict(change_spec):
+    ...   print('Conflict', change_spec)
+    >>> my_device_handler.conflict_callback = conflict

+Then we cause a conflict:

     >>> my_device.one.data = 'third version'
     >>> my_device.one.data  # The other guy wins
     'second version'

+This is the first part of the default conflict resolution strategy, "remote wins".

-But now I am in the know again, and my next update works just fine:
+If I try again, I am aligned with the server version, and my next update works just fine:

     >>> my_device.one.data = 'third version'
     >>> my_device.one.data
     'third version'

+The second part of the default conflict resolution strategy is "try to fix".
+This means that if there is a way to apply the local change in a way that could have resulted in the same end result at the remote, we merge the two changes and apply them without fuss.

+    >>> eprint('eka')
+    >>> other_device.two = {'branch_one': 'their value'}
+    >>> eprint('toka')
+    >>> my_device.two = {'branch_two': 'my value'}
+    >>> my_device.two #doctest: +ELLIPSIS
+    {'_id': 'two', '_rev': '2-...', 'branch_one': 'their value', 'branch_two': 'my value'}

 As a convenience method, a clean-up function is available to delete the database.
-If you need more fine-grained control, you can access the underlying couchdb-python [Database object](https://pythonhosted.org/CouchDB/client.html#database).
+Also, if you need more fine-grained control, you can access the underlying couchdb-python [Database object](https://pythonhosted.org/CouchDB/client.html#database).

-    >>> cdb = handler(my_device).persist
+    >>> cdb = my_device_handler.persist
-    >>> cdb.db.name
+    >>> cdb.db.name # couchdb.client.Database method
     'tinysync_demo'
     >>> cdb.clean() # Delete the database